E-Visit

 Balancing showing vs telling

-We learned that users tended to feel confused about what an E-Visit entails and need more visual and complementary content for product adoption.
+Users felt confused about what an E-Visit entails and would require more visual and copy content to support product adoption.

 Clarifying Choices

-Users viewed the “E-Visit” as another virtual telehealth option and were not confident in selecting the options listed without haptics or guidance.
+Users viewed “E-Visit” the same as other telehealth services and were not confident in selecting the options listed without haptics or guidance.

 Locking in Fundamentals

-We found that users prioritize having key details—such as time, cost, and process—available upfront, even before considering their options.
+Users stated prioritizing having key details such as time, cost, and process be available upfront, even before considering their options.

 Optimized Screening